Newburyport Recreation for All Seasons

 Learn to sail, fish or kayak from experienced teachers and crew.
 BOAT CAMP offers marine environmental education programs for children and families aboard the Erica Lee.
 Captain Edward Casazza Sailing offers hands - on sailing lessons to adults and young adults on his 27' sailboat.

 Newburyport is surrounded by farms and farm stands selling produce and "pick your own" fruits and flowers.
 Locally made ciders, pies and other delicacies will tempt you to make a return trip - and to stock up on your way home.
-The Newburyport Farmers' Market is open every Sunday May through October from 9 AM - 1 PM, rain or shine.
+The Newburyport Farmers' Market is open every Sunday Spring through Winter.
 Located in the main parking lot of the Tannery Marketplace on Water Street, look for fresh fruits and vegetables in season from our local farmers, and enjoy delectables from local food preparers and artisans.
 You can even purchase locally produced wine.
 Visit the family friendly Spencer - Peirce - Little Farm to see sheep, goats, chickens and alpacas.
 Learn about life on a farm over the centuries through hands - on activities.
 This 230 - acre site fosters farm animals in partnership with the MSPCA.

 MetroRock Indoor Rock Climbing Center offers state of the art rock climbing for all ages and abilities in a fun, safe and exciting atmosphere.
 They provide courses for beginners that have never climbed and courses for experts looking to hone their skills.
 MetroRock is a great way to get into great shape or meet exciting people.
 Check them out at www.MetroRock.com and go climb with them.